+How to make flautas that please a crowd?
+It’s easy.
 First, put the cheese filling on the edge of the tortilla shell, then roll it up like a cigar.
 Fry in a little oil, just to get the flautas slightly brown.
 Place on a baking tray.
 Pour Pace® Salsa Verde on top, and sprinkle on some delicious queso fresco, and bake.
-Pace® is so amazing.

 What else can I tell you about Pace®?
 Well, for one the texture.
 Because different people have different texture and spice preferences this delicious salsa comes in various textures and heat levels to suit as many palates as possible.

 When you bite into baked Mexican three cheese flautas you get to experience many flavors and textures.
 Crunchy shells, creamy cheese filling, and the saucy goodness of Pace® Salsa Verde.

 One of the main ingredients in Pace® Salsa Verde is tomatillos, a small green tomato covered in a papery husk.
 They belong to the same botanical family as eggplant, tomatoes, and petunias.
 Tomatillos were originally cultivated by the Aztecs; and were an integral part of their diet.

 Don’t forget to share this recipe with your friends.
 And if you have time, leave me a comment.
 I would love to hear from you.